-The only freshwater region of IOOS, the Great Lakes is home to over 40 million US and Canadian citizens, many tribal groups, eight states and two provinces.
+The only freshwater region of IOOS, the Great Lakes is home to more than 40 million U.S. and Canadian citizens, many tribal groups, eight states and two provinces.
 The region's coastline totals nearly 11,000 miles, and the Great Lakes and their connecting channels form the largest fresh surface water system on Earth, holding nine-tenths of the U.S. fresh surface water supply.
-The Great Lakes Observing System (GLOS) was formed to coordinate the regional observing network that plays a critical role in the management of these valuable resources.
+GLOS was formed to coordinate the regional observing network that plays a critical role in the management of these valuable resources.